 If you go that extra mile then you’ll be the entertainer or service provider that couples want to recommend.
 There are plenty of ways to do this, but here are just few:

 – Create a checklist for the couple or booker so that they know what they need to do on the run up to the wedding to make sure they have everything ready for your act or service.
-We have created an amazing Guide to Booking Wedding Entertainment, and you can direct them here to get them started, as well as creating your own checklist with space requirements, set-up times, deposit and insurance details etc.
+We have an amazing selection of ideas about different types of Wedding Entertainment, and you can direct them here to get them started, as well as creating your own checklist with space requirements, set-up times, deposit and insurance details etc.

 – Confirm everything in writing.
 Once you know what they want, email them confirmation of everything, including dates, times, songs, services provided…everything you have agreed.
 This will give them enormous reassurance and ensure you know exactly what you need to do to make them a very happy couple.

 Obviously you need to be amazing and work your backside off on the day!
 But you also need to work the crowd.
 Charm, smile and be seen.
 Every wedding is full of your ideal audience, many of the people there will either be getting married themselves at some point or know lots of people who will.
 Word-of-mouth is the best, and cheapest marketing of all.

 So make sure you have your happiest chatter and be ready with a business card if anyone asks (but only if they ask!).

 12) Make sure you Follow-up After the Big Day

 Stay in contact with the couples you’ve worked for.
 We can’t stress strongly enough how important it is to get their feedback after the event.
 You need to know what you did wrong, as well as what you did brilliantly so you can keep developing your offering.

 And most of all, make sure you ask them to post a review on your Entertainers Worldwide profile – your reviews are your ultimate marketing tool and the best way to attract your next booking!